‘General Hospital’ Spoilers: Laura Learns The Truth, Carly’s News Is Confirmed, & Shiloh’s Influence Increases

 A new sneak peek filled with General Hospital spoilers teases intense tidbits about the action coming during the week of February 18.
-Viewers have been waiting for months to see someone figure out the truth about Ryan impersonating Kevin and it looks like Laura is finally going to receive one of the biggest shocks of her life.
+Viewers have been waiting for months to see someone figure out the truth about Ryan impersonating Kevin, and it looks like Laura is finally going to receive one of the biggest shocks of her life.
 In addition to that, there’s news with Carly’s pregnancy, Shiloh’s schemes, and plenty more coming up over the next few episodes.

 Last week, viewers watched as Laura started to follow “Kevin” after growing even more suspicious than she already had been.
 Once Ryan mentioned the non-existent prenuptial agreement between them, Laura couldn’t stand by any longer without doing something and General Hospital spoilers reveal that she’ll end up following Ryan to Ferncliff.

 The new preview shared via the show’s Twitter page gives a glimpse into the moment that Laura looks into a Ferncliff room and finally sees Kevin.
-Obviously, she’ll be stunned, because it never occurred to her that all of “Kevin’s” bizarre behavior might be because Ryan was still alive.
+Obviously, she’ll be stunned because it never occurred to her that all of “Kevin’s” bizarre behavior might be because Ryan was still alive.
 However, it looks like she’ll piece the truth together pretty quickly once she’s at Ferncliff.
 Unfortunately, Ryan will discover she’s there and General Hospital spoilers tease that he won’t be letting her leave.

 "My god… it can't be." #GH55 pic.twitter.com/32dbJQX2GS